-- Technical or mechanical support as well as bike changes, and the handing up of food and drink is only permitted on the off-road sections of the course.
-Any rider observed to be receiving technical support on a road section may be disqualified.
+- 12.1 Technical or mechanical support as well as bike changes, and the handing up of food and drink is only permitted within the marked pit areas at Cold cotes and Ribblehead.
+Any rider observed to be receiving technical support on any other section of the course may be disqualified.
 Roving Commissaires and marshals will patrol the road section.
-Riders should note that this is a new requirement for the 2018 race, and is essential to the delivery of our traffic management plan which enables us to run the race. - 12.2 Bike changes are permitted and are classed as technical and mechanical support.
-Any bike changes must therefore take place on the off-road sections of the course. - 12.3 The parking of support vehicles is forbidden on the road between Chapel-le-Dale and Whernside, around the pub and junction at Ribblehead, and also in Horton-in-Ribblesdale (with the exception of the official car park 100m before the Crown Hotel).
+Riders should note that this is a new requirement for the 2023 race, and is essential to the delivery of our traffic and safety management plans which enables us to run the race. - 12.2 Bike changes are permitted for mechanical reasons only.
+Any bike changes must take place within the marked pit areas at Cold cotes and Ribblehead. - 12.3 The parking of support vehicles is forbidden on the road between Chapel-le-Dale and Whernside, around the pub and junction at Ribblehead, and also in Horton-in-Ribblesdale (with the exception of the official car park 100m before the Crown Hotel).
 Supporters should park as instructed in the "Parking and Traffic Management Instructions for Vehicles", from where supporters must service riders on foot on the off-road sections of the route.